Information about work-based learning and apprenticeships during the coronavirus pandemic.

 For all recruitment prior to 1 August 2020, Welsh Government will allow the Employer Incentive scheme to be deferred for any eligible employers whose apprenticeship recruitment has been delayed as a result of COVID-19.
 In these cases, providers will be required to maintain evidence of the employer’s intent to recruit a young apprentice prior to 1 May 2020.

-For all recruitment on or after 1 August, the Welsh Government is introducing a new incentive scheme to encourage the recruitment of young apprentices and support those apprentices who have been made redundant.
+For all recruitment on or after 1 August, the Welsh Government has introduced a new incentive scheme to encourage the recruitment of new apprentices (of all ages) and support those apprentices who have been made redundant.
+Further information can be found on Business Wales.

 What are the requirements for providers to carry out reviews with apprentices if employers are closed, or while the apprentice or assessor are social distancing?